Support for armed forces personnel - Bassetlaw Armed Forces Covenant Action Plan

 Ongoing

-Remembrance and Commemoration
+Commemoration

 Remembrance Sunday

-Cara Hopkinson / Trish Webster
+Cara Hopkinson / Lisa Dixon

-November 2020
+November 2024

 Officer and SMT time

-Costs from Worksop Charter Trustees
+Costs from Worksop Charter Trustees.

 Events to mark contribution of armed forces